These juicy and flavorful turkey meatballs are so easy to make. They're ready in less than 30 minutes!

-Seasoned with garlic, onion, smoked paprika and parsley and fried in plenty of olive oil, these tasty meatballs are a nice variation when I tire of making meatballs in tomato sauce or lamb meatballs.
+These delicious turkey meatballs are a huge hit whenever I make them.
+My kids love them, and the adults enjoy them, too.
+Seasoned with garlic, onion, smoked paprika, and parsley and fried in plenty of olive oil, these flavorful meatballs are a nice variation when I tire of making meatballs in tomato sauce or lamb meatballs.

 Ingredients

 - Ground turkey thighs: These should be marked as 93% or 94% lean.
-Ground turkey breast is too lean.
+Ground turkey breast (99% lean) is too dry.

-- Dijon mustard: If you have regular mustard you can use that, but Dijon is better.
-It's thick and creamy, and the flavor is less vinegary and more mustardy.
+- Dijon mustard: You can use yellow mustard, but Dijon mustard is better.
+It's thick and creamy, and its flavor is less vinegary and more mustardy.

 - Olive oil for frying: I use ¼ cup even though about half of it stays in the skillet after frying.
-But I feel that being generous with the oil helps the meatballs brown better.
+Being generous with the oil helps the meatballs brown.

 Variations